-Companies will list how plush or firm their mattresses are, but this is usually a comparison within their own product lines.
+Companies will list how their plush or firm mattresses feel, but this is usually a comparison within their own product lines.
 This range will give you an idea of what the company offers, but can be hard to compare from one brand to another.
 Indentation load deflection (ILD) is one objective measure of firmness that can be helpful for comparing firmness across brands, though not all manufacturers will provide it.

 Going into a retail store does allow you to compare in person, but stores limited by what brands and models they offer.
 A mattress store will only have a few particular brands and certain models from those brands.
-If you do visit a retail store, take note of pricing and the differences between brands and models to help better inform your shopping process.
+If you do visit a retail store, take note of pricing and the differences between brands and models to help better inform your online mattress shopping process.

-Research shows that in a showroom environment, people tend to select mattresses that aren’t ideal for their comfort needs, so despite conventional wisdom, showroom tests may have little to do with your ultimate satisfaction.
+Research shows that in a mattress store environment, people tend to select mattresses that aren’t ideal for their comfort needs, so despite conventional wisdom, showroom tests may have little to do with your ultimate satisfaction.
 More important perhaps is the retailer’s descriptiveness of their beds, reviews and return policies (discussed below)

 Types of Mattresses

-- Innerspring Mattresses: Innerspring mattress are what most people are used to.
+Innerspring mattresses are what most people are used to.
 They offer a wide array of firmnesses while still being relatively cost effective.
 These mattresses however can cause pain in pressure points as you sleep.

-Some memory foam mattresses however have been known to sleep warmer than innerspring mattresses.
+Some memory foam mattresses, however, have been known to sleep warmer than innerspring mattresses.
 Companies sometimes use gel to combat this effect, but as you sleep through the night, the gel infused into the memory foam will absorb the heat of your body and heat up just like traditional memory foam.

 Choose Your Mattress Type Based On Your Sleep Style

 Innerspring mattresses can be quite firm, but can only get somewhat plush.
-Aside from independent coil types, innerspring beds may also have limited ability to contour and provide effective support.
+Aside from independent or pocketed coil types, innerspring beds may also have limited ability to contour and provide effective support.